dchats1/prometheus-podman-demo/README.md

 9. Now, import the 'Node Exporter Quickstart and Dashboard' prebuilt dashboard (ID: 13978)
 https://grafana.com/grafana/dashboards/13978?pg=dashboards&plcmt=featured-sub1

+Start by Navigating to 'Create' > 'Import':
 ![Import](screenshots/grafana-import-1.png "Import")

+Then, enter the Dashboard ID into the 'Import via grafana.com' field:
 ![Import](screenshots/grafana-import-2.png "Import")

+Lastly, you have the option to change the name or folder, then Import the dashboard.
 ![Import](screenshots/grafana-import-3.png "Import")

+Once imported, you will be brought to the newly imported dashboard page.
+Here you should start seeing your metrics:
 ![Dashboard](screenshots/grafana-dashboard.png "Dashboard")

 10. Cleanup: